satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Discussion

-In this article, we raise five problems with the current process for reviewing scientific articles, and argue that we could address all of these problems by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
+In this article, we raise five critical problems with the current process for reviewing scientific articles, and argue that we could address all of these problems by opening up the review process to include many reviewers, provide them with the data and software to replicate a study, acknowledge their contributions, quantify the quality of their contributions, and ensure that reviews are timely and live on beyond the publication date.
 We propose that an effective means for implementing these changes would be to enhance current code review systems for software development to support article review.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing